vlfeat/matconvnet/doc/site/docs/install.md

 To use the the GPU-accelerated version of the library, you will need a NVIDA GPU card with compute capability 2.0 or greater and a copy of the NVIDIA CUDA toolkit.
-The version of the CUDA toolkit should ideally **match your MATLAB version**:
+Ideally, the version of the CUDA toolkit should match your MATLAB version:

 | MATLAB    | CUDA toolkit      |
 |-----------|-------------------|